darkrelics/eidolon-engine/documentation/incremental-story.md

    - Story remains active until terminal outcome or completion

 4. **Completion**:
-   - Final segment processed by ops-advance-story
+   - Final segment processed by ops-story-advance
    - All rewards and effects applied
    - Story moved to history tables
    - Character returned to idle state